sodabubblewine/sodabubblewine.github.io/README.md

 Schematic letters are replaced in the mechanical operation of substitution (von Neumann went so far as to say that substitution is executed on a schema in order to further distinguish between the schema and its sentences), but pronouns which occur in a schema (such as 'x', 'y', or 'it') also occur in the substitutional instances of such a schema.

 12. I have gone out of my way when designing my memo on predicate logic to not only avoid pronouns (which is made possible by Quine's predicate functors) but also to avoid schema.
-I have have gone so far as to avoid notation generally.
+I have gone so far as to avoid notation generally.
 The price is high, but the pros far outweight the cons: there is no access point for any of the confusion caused over the past century by, e.g., mistaking predicating a predicate for attributing an atribute or classing a class.

 13. It is still my mission to provide a perfectly smooth explanation of predicate logic from the logic of truth functions and quantifications (TQL) or, unhappily, "first-order logic".